twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Edit: Knife** – Does not work.
 Use the same option in the **Glyph** toolbar.
 * **Edit: Join Contours** – Use the Union option in the **Glyph** toolbar.
 * **Edit: Split Contours** – Use the Knife option in the **Glyph** toolbar.
 * **View: Toolbars: Tab Bar** – Hides the tabs if version 6.1 until 11.5 is used.
-It summons no action in the 12th major version.
+It summons no action in the 12th and 13th major versions.
 * **Tools: Export Glyph Outlines...** (version 4.0 until 5.6) – Does not work.
 See **miTestItem4 Save** in `TGLYPHEDITFORM` for glyphs edited in contour mode.
 * **Tools: Import Glyph Data...** (version 4.0 until 5.6) – Imports glyph data from other fonts in fgd files.
 Replaced with **miTestItem3 Load** in `TGLYPHEDITFORM` for glyphs edited in contour mode.
 This feature is undocumented in the manual.
 * **Tools: Export Glyph Data...** (version 4.0 until 5.6) – Exports glyph data from other fonts to fgd files.
 Replaced with **miTestItem4 Save** in `TGLYPHEDITFORM` for glyphs edited in contour mode.
 This feature is undocumented in the manual.